andresteve/MecanumWheelRobot/README.md

 ### 2.4 - Connecting to WiFi
 I preferred to assign a static ip to the Raspberry like this:
-Add your network to wpa_supplicant.conf
+Open and modify wpa_supplicant.conf
 -  `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`

-Add this line at the end of the file:
+Adding this line at the end of the file:

     network={
             ssid="your-networks-SSID"